jakejunk/junker.dev/server/src/main/resources/notes/why-is-this-mountaintop-so-interesting.md

 up on the hill after exiting Mt.
 Moon.
 And yep, you guessed it—there was absolutely _nothing_ up there.
-1998 me would stand there forever, imagining a cozy rest spot with a view overlooking Cerulean City.
+1998 me would stand there forever, imagining a cozy rest spot with a view overlooking Cerulean City...
-I would basically stand there and do nothing beyond watching my confused Pikachu spin in circles.
+The only movement on-screen was my confused Pikachu spinning in circles.

 _Why?_